sayeemabdullah/CSS-Cribsheet/README.md

   }
   ```

-And if you want to change only the first decent or direct child use the following code
+And if we want to change only the first decent or direct child use the following code

  ``` css
   #products > p {